openshift/lvm-operator/docs/design/proposals/logical-volume-manager-storage-api-v2.md

 - Gather feedback from users rather than just developers
 - Enumerate service level indicators (SLIs), expose SLIs as metrics
 - Write symptoms-based alerts for the component(s)
+- User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/)
+- end-to-end tests

 #### Tech Preview -> GA

+Prerequisite: `LVMClusters` in states other than `Ready` cannot be automatically migrated safely due to state being unpredictable.

+Once Technical Preview is completed, we will start introducing automatic upgrades to `v2alpha1` with a mixture of a conversion webhook and automatic migration on startup.

+Additionally:
 - More testing (upgrade, downgrade, scale)
 - Sufficient time for feedback
 - Available by default